 - 1. Abilene Community Health Center; 1749 Pine St., Abilene, TX 79601 - 2.
 Cook Children's Pediatric Specialties Abilene; 410 Lone Star Dr., Abilene, TX 79602 - 3.
 Texas Oncology Abilene; 1957 Antilley Rd., Abilene, TX 79606 - 4.
 Tim Martin M.D.
 (Independent Physician Office); 2110 N Willis St., Suite B, Abilene, TX 79603 - 38.
 Evidence of how patient choice is being preserved. - The patient choice policy for Hendrick Health was extended post-Merger to encompass both HMC and HMC-S. The policy continues to conform with CMS mandated patient choice requirements.
 If any changes are made, Hendrick Health will provide the revised policy in future submissions. - 39.
 Evidence reflecting efforts to bring additional jobs to the area.
-[This Item contains proprietary, competitively sensitive information redacted from the public version.] - Open positions: During Quarter 3 FY2023, Hendrick Health posted 553 job openings.
+[This Item contains proprietary, competitively sensitive information redacted from the public version.] - Open positions: During Quarter 4 FY2023, Hendrick Health posted 574 job openings.
 These roles cover both clinical and non-clinical positions across the organization and indicate significant demand for talent within the combined Hendrick Health system.
-The list of open positions as of the end of the Quarter 3 FY2023 is provided in Attachment 2, which includes a mix of vacant positions and new positions created by the Merger. - Recruitment efforts: Hendrick Health continues to use various resources to recruit medical providers to the community.
-In Quarter 3 FY2023, Hendrick Health continued to use multiple online recruitment platforms to disseminate job postings for physician and nursing positions.
-Hendrick Health also partnered with recruitment firms and circulated open job positions through email blasts to current employees. - In Quarter 3 FY2023, the Medical Staff Development Committee of Hendrick Health continued to evaluate the physician to population ratios, ER call coverage, and appointment wait times to determine gaps in coverage and needs for the service area.
-Hendrick Health has a goal to recruit 49 physicians within the next four years.
-As of this Report, Hendrick Health has filled 20 (15 for FY2023, four for FY2024, and one for FY2026) of the 49 positions.
-These physicians will include additional primary care and subspecialties to allow better access to care within our communities.
-Hendrick Health has also hired a recruiter dedicated to hiring registered nurses. - New hires: In addition, during Quarter 3 FY2023, Hendrick Health hired 348 new employees in the Abilene market.
+The list of open positions as of the end of the Quarter 4 FY2023 is provided in Attachment 3, which includes a mix of vacant positions and new positions created by the Merger. - Recruitment efforts: Hendrick Health continues to use various resources to recruit medical providers to the community.
+In Quarter 4 FY2023, Hendrick Health continued to use multiple online recruitment platforms to disseminate job postings for physician and nursing positions.
+Hendrick Health also partnered with recruitment firms and circulated open job positions through email blasts to current employees. - In Quarter 4 FY2023, the Medical Staff Development Committee of Hendrick Health continued to evaluate the physician to population ratios, ER call coverage, and appointment wait times to determine gaps in coverage and needs for the service area.
+Hendrick Health has a goal to recruit 58 physicians within the next four years.
+As of this Report, Hendrick Health has filled 22 (14 for FY2023, seven for FY2024, and one for FY2026) of the 58 positions. - New hires: In addition, during Quarter 4 FY2023, Hendrick Health hired 421 new employees in the Abilene market. - In an effort to combat the nursing shortage, Hendrick Health continued working with Texas Tech University Health Sciences Center ("TTUHSC") Abilene School of Nursing to develop the Academic